Treatment of comorbidities of ARDS and AKI

 Oxygen passes from the two-phase mixture into the blood and carbon dioxide from the blood to the two-phase mixture.
 In addition, urea, and creatinine pass from the blood into the liquid phase of the two-phase mixture.
 In this way, the device acts both as an auxiliary lung and an auxiliary kidney.

 Prototype devices have been built and tested in a project partially supported by Innovate UK.
 The photograph shows one of the prototype devices tested.
+The advantage of the Haemair device is that there is a much reduced volume of blood outside the body (reduced priming volume).
+In one pass through the device, the blood is oxygenated, dialysed, and heated.

 Small prototype test device